Last fact-checked: 14 January 2019.

 (Image by: Jeff Gunn)

 Yes.
-Phuket is one of the world's most popular tourist destinations, and far removed from the typical petty crimes and annoyances of the larger cities.
+Phuket is one of the world's most popular resort destinations, and far removed from the typical petty crimes and annoyances of the larger cities.

 You are more likely to be injured taking part in one of the many activities on offer, so be on guard.
 Many are needlessly injured in motorcycle accidents, and in the sea you should be on wary of jet-skiers.
 The rip tides around Phuket can be quite powerful, so you'll want to swim only in designated areas.